solid/process/README.md

-This repository details how changes to Solid may be proposed and accepted.
+This repository details how changes to [Solid](https://github.com/solid/specification) may be proposed and accepted.

-# Solid Specification
-The following is a description about how changes to the [Solid Specification](https://github.com/solid/specification) may be proposed and accepted.

-Anyone may participate in [this process](https://github.com/solid/culture).
+Anyone may participate in [this process](https://github.com/solid/process).
 Please read the [Code of Conduct](code-of-conduct.md) before doing so.

+Anyone may submit a proposal to alter this process.
+These proposals will not be reviewed by the editors.
+They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 ## Contributors

-Any individual that has been involved in proposals to improve the [Solid Specification](https://github.com/solid/specification) has provided a valuable service to the [Solid Project](https://www.solidproject.org) and is encouraged to continue.
+Any individual that has been involved in proposals to improve the [Solid](https://github.com/solid/specification) has provided a valuable service to the [Solid Project](https://www.solidproject.org) and is encouraged to continue.

 All manner of contributions are important - whether identifying problems, asking questions, or proposing normative changes.

-There are many topics, problems, or ideas best tackled by a group of people with a specific set of domain expertise.
-For these cases, we have [Solid Panels](#solid-panels).
+There are many problems and ideas best tackled by a group of people with a specific set of domain expertise called Solid Topics.
+All contributors are listed as having domain expertise on specific Solid Topics.

-### Solid Panels
+### Panellists

-Solid Panels are groups of individuals focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the [Solid Specification](https://github.com/solid/specification).
+A [Solid Panel](#solid-panels) is a group of individuals focused a specific Solid Topic with a defined aim.
+Solid Panels author proposals to change [Solid](https://github.com/solid/specification).

 Anyone may join a panel or suggest a new panel.

 Domains may be technical, non-technical, or some combination of the two.
 For example, a Security Panel could focus on the evaluation and advancement of the Solid security model.

 A list of Solid Panels is maintained at [panels.md](panels.md).
 This listing helps people find panels they may want to participate in, and helps editors find panels to consult as part of the editorial process.

-Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid).
-These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).
-The request should include the proposed name of the repository, and how it will be used.
-Any editor may reject a proposed name and request an alternative.
-All panel members will receive [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository, unless it is subject to editorial review, which would require that it employ a [different permission structure](#repositories).
-Panel repositories that are inactive for more than six months may be archived by Solid Administrators.

-Panels may request to have a gitter channel created within the [Solid Gitter Organization](https://gitter.im/solid).
-These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).

-## Stakeholders

-Stakeholders are those affected by normative changes to the [Solid Specification](https://github.com/solid/specification).
-There are two types of Stakeholders; [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
-It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
-A Stakeholder may be both a user and an implementer.

-Stakeholders who have opted to identify themselves publicly are listed at [stakeholders.md](stakeholders.md).
-Anyone may decide to identify themselves publicly as a Solid Stakeholder, but it is not mandatory.
-Identified stakeholders may be consulted for feedback as part of the editorial process.

-### Solid Users

-Solid Users are individuals, companies, or organizations who access data stored in a Solid Pod.
+Panels that are inactive for more than six months may be archived by Solid Administrators.

+Panellists belong to the [Panllist Team](https://github.com/orgs/solid/teams/panellists) in the [Solid GitHub Organization](https://github.com/solid).

-### Implementers
+### Editors
-Solid Implementers are companies or organizations who are implementing the [Solid Specification](https://github.com/solid/specification).
-A Solid Implementer may be any combination of Identity Provider, Pod Provider, and Application Provider.
+[Solid Editors](editors.md) are individuals who are collectively responsible for editing [Solid](https://github.com/solid/specification).

+Editor appointments and their respective assignments to a specific Solid Topic are made by the Solid Director.
+The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their Solid Topic, contact details, and affiliations.
+Anyone may apply to be an Editor, and must include one or more requested Solid Topics as part of their application.
+These requests are not reviewed by other Editors.
+They are reviewed only by the Solid Director.
+Editor applications that can demonstrate the support of a relevant panel or group of community members will be favorably considered.

+Editors belong to the [Editorial Team](https://github.com/orgs/solid/teams/editors) in the [Solid GitHub Organization](https://github.com/solid).

+Editors have [Admin Permissions](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) of the [Solid repository](https://github.com/solid/specification).

-## How to Make Changes
+## How to Make Changes to [Solid](https://github.com/solid/specification)

-This section details how changes to the [Solid Specification](https://github.com/solid/specification) may be drafted, proposed, and accepted.
+This section details how changes to the [Solid](https://github.com/solid/specification) may be drafted, submitted, and accepted.

-Anyone may submit a proposal to alter this process.
-These proposals will not be reviewed by the editors.
-They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 ### Drafting proposals

-Anyone may propose improvements to the [Solid Specification](https://github.com/solid/specification).
-Here are some examples of different ways to contribute:
+Anyone may propose improvements to the [Solid](https://github.com/solid/specification).

-- Submit a pull request or issue on the [Solid Specification repository](https://github.com/solid/solid-spec) in GitHub
-- Make a suggestion to the Solid Authorization Panel chat room about a change you'd like to see in Web Access Control
-- Make a suggestion on the Solid W3C Community Group mailing list to form a new Solid Panel, or join an existing Solid Panel
-- Propose an item for the W3C Solid Community Group call
+Panellists work in [issues in the Solid repository](https://github.com/solid/specification/issues) which need to have a Solid Topic label indicating which panel is working it.
+Editors are responsible for ensuring that every issue in the [Solid repository](https://github.com/solid/specification) has a Solid Topic label.

+Communication should be concentrated on issues and pull requests on the Solid repository and not on [Solid gitter channels]((https://gitter.im/solid)) or sepearte repositories to make sure that everyone can keep track of all the relevant conversations.

+On the 19th of every month there is a predefined [milestone](https://github.com/solid/specification/milestones) which includes all the issues and pull requests that are being worked on.
+The title of each pull request or issue needs to clearly define the exact required outcome.

+Anyone can suggest which issues and pull reqeusts should be included in the upcoming milestone by writting a note in the  [gitter channel](https://gitter.im/solid/specification) including a link to the issue or pull request.
+The Solid Director approves the next milestone on the 19th.

+### Submitting proposals

-Proposals for substantive changes to the [Solid Specification](https://github.com/solid/specification) go through an editorial review process.
-A change is considered substantive when it alters the normative text of the Solid Specification or the Solid Roadmap.
+Proposals for substantive changes to the [Solid](https://github.com/solid/specification) go through an editorial review process.
+A change is considered substantive when it alters the normative text of the Solid.
 Any proposal must be realistic and reasonable to implement, preferably with example implementations, and demonstrable support from Implementers.

 Any proposal should also be accompanied with a reasonable explanation of the need for the proposed change.
 For example: